-During the pre-DA consultation, the Northern Typically, Councils require a CTMP after the DA
+During the pre-DA consultation, the Northern Typically, Councils require a CTMP after the DA Beaches Council informed the applicant that a has been approved, because if the DA is not CTMP would be required at the DA stage.

-Beaches Council informed the applicant that a has been approved, because if the DA is not CTMP would be required at the DA stage. would be illogical to prepare a CTMP and it would put an unfair financial burden on the applicant if the DA is not approved.
+A proved then no CTMP would be required.
+It would be illogical to prepare a CTMP and it would put an unfair financial burden on the applicant if the DA is not approved.